asciinema/asciinema/README.md

 Install ID is a random ID ([UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier)) generated locally when you run asciinema for the first time, and saved at `$HOME/.config/asciinema/install-id`.
-It's purpose is to connect local machine with uploaded recordings, so they can later be associated with asciinema.org account.
+Its purpose is to connect local machine with uploaded recordings, so they can later be associated with asciinema.org account.
 This way we decouple uploading from account creation, allowing them to happen in any order.